-Criminal defences in Queensland are governed largely by the Criminal Code 1899 (Qld).
+Most criminal defences in Queensland are set out in the Queensland Criminal Code 1899.
 Defences in criminal cases work in a very particular way.
-In criminal cases the prosecution has to prove all of the elements of a particular offence at the standard known as ‘beyond reasonable doubt.’
-If the prosecution fails to prove one of the elements to the offence beyond reasonable doubt, the accused will be relieved of the charge.
+In criminal cases the prosecution has to prove all of the elements of a particular offence beyond reasonable doubt.
+If the prosecution fails to prove one of the elements of the offence to this standard, the accused will be found not guilty of the charge.
 One of the ways that the defence can defeat a charge is by successfully raising a legal defence.
 This article sets out criminal defences in Queensland.

 General criminal defences in Queensland – complete defences

-Criminal lawyers usually refer to defences which result in the complete exoneration of an accused as a ‘complete defence.’
-This is to compare to ‘partial defences’ which apply to reduce the liability of an accused for committing a crime (this is discussed further below).
+Criminal lawyers usually refer to defences that result in the complete exoneration of an accused as ‘complete defences.’
+This is distinct from ‘partial defences’, which apply to reduce the liability of an accused for committing a crime (this is discussed further below).

-An accused who does provoke an unlawful assault can also lawfully use enough force to defend themselves.
-Though, they cannot use self-defence if the act which provoked the unlawful assault was intended to cause serious harm or death.
-Under section 272 of the Code, self-defence will also not apply if the other person tried to end the altercation with the accused.
+An accused who provokes an unlawful assault can also lawfully use enough force to defend themselves.
+However, they cannot use self-defence if the act that provoked the unlawful assault was intended to cause serious harm or death.
+Under section 272 of the Queensland Criminal Code 1899, self-defence will also not apply if the other person tried to end the altercation with the accused.

-The defence of involuntariness recognises that there will be some situations where an accused might not have acted or had failed to act as they lacked free will.
-This means that under section 23(1)(a) of the Queensland Criminal Code 1899.
+The defence of involuntariness is contained in section 23(1)(a) of the Queensland Criminal Code 1899.
 Its effect is that an accused will not be criminally responsible for their actions or omissions if those acts or omissions were done involuntarily or against their free will.

-The unforeseeable consequence defence acts to exonerate an accused if both the accused actions (or omissions) were not foreseen by them and could not be reasonably foreseen.
-This section 23(1)(b) defence was often used in the ‘one-punch’ cases.
-Those cases usually involved the victim not dying from a result of a punch but from hitting their head as they fell to the ground.
+The unforeseeable consequence defence acts to exonerate an accused if the accused’s actions (or omissions) were both unforeseen by them and could not be reasonably have been foreseen.

 Mistake of fact